-Biologics License Application (BLA) Pathway
+Biological Product License Application (BLA) Pathway

+Biological products subject to BLA requirements are approved under the Public Health Service Act.
 Biological products require FDA approval of a BLA to be marketed.
 In order to be approved, a BLA must demonstrate the safety, purity and potency of the product candidate based on results of preclinical studies and clinical trials.
 A BLA must also contain extensive CMC and other manufacturing information, and the applicant must pass an FDA pre-approval inspection of the manufacturing facility or facilities at which the biologic product is produced to assess compliance with the FDA's current good manufacturing practice.
 Satisfaction of FDA approval requirements for biologics typically takes several years and the actual time required may vary substantially based on the type, complexity and novelty of the product.
 AxoGen cannot be certain that any BLA approvals for its products will be granted on a timely basis, or at all.